MinhMXC/tp/docs/UserGuide.md

 * `listrel p1/1`.
 Shows a list of connections who has a relationship to a connection with ID 1 and the description of their relationships.
 * `listrel p1/1 p2/2`.
 Shows a list of relationships in order to see how connection with ID 1 may be connected to connection with ID 2 via a chain of relationships.
-If there are multiple of such chains, only the shortest one will be shown.

 ### Editing a relationship : `editrel`